CryptoToffe/CryptoToffe/README.md

 ## Contributing

 We welcome contributions from all developers, regardless of experience level.
-If you are interested in contributing, please read our [JS Monorepo Contributing Guide](https://github.com/thirdweb-dev/js/blob/main/.github/contributing.md) where you'll learn how the repo works, how to test your changes, and how to submit a pull request.
+If you are interested in contributing, please read our [Contributing Guide](https://github.com/CryptoToffe/Waitlist-Based-NFT/blob/main/README.md) where you'll learn how the repo works, how to test your changes, and how to submit a pull request.

 We're working on contributing guidelines.
-Stay tuned or join our [Discord](https://discord.com/invite/thirdweb) for more info.
+Stay tuned or join our [Discord](https://discord.com/invite/YEspEFG7jq) for more info.

 ## Security